These Entrepreneurs are Bringing Canadian Innovation to the Smart Grid

 We have spoken with NB Power several times, however, and they’re very excited about the product.
 We recently joined their Smart Grid Innovation Network (SGIN) which they have partnered on with Siemens and UNB.
 Stash now has access to UNB’s Smart Grid Research Lab, Siemens’ Interoperability Lab, and NB Power’s Products and Services Lab which helps validate new products.

-ONB: Any early Adopters?
+ONB: Any Early Adopters?

-Kennie: Yes, we approached the municipal utility in Summerside, PEI; they have real need for a product like ours.
+Kennie: Yes, we approached the municipal utility in Summerside, PEI; they have a real need for a product like ours.
 Much of their power is wind generated and they are looking for more ways to manage that.
 We’re now currently developing a pilot project with them for early 2017 which will see 10 Stash Energy products in municipal government buildings.

 ONB: Is yours a competitive sector or are you fairly unique?